Can I get financial support during my studies?

 Once you are in the UK and have started your studies, there is very little financial help available for international students.
 If you are here with Tier 4 or Student immigration permission, you are expected to have enough money to cover your fees and living costs as you would have had to show this when you applied for your immigration permission.
 You are not entitled to apply for most public funds eg. welfare benefits in the UK.

 If, having started your course, you are now worried that you don’t have enough money to complete it, or your funding has been temporarily stopped due to circumstances beyond your control, please read the information on this page.
 If you then have further questions, please contact a Welfare Adviser in the Advice and Counselling Service.

 Watch our short animation to find out how to deal with financial hardship and what help might be available to you.

 If, after planning your budget using the above resources, you find that you actually have enough money, you will need to try and keep your spending within your budget to avoid getting into financial difficulties.
-Whether you are using a spreadsheet, a handwritten budget planner or a budgeting app, you can amend these at any time to reflect any unexpected expenses or changes to your income to help you plan for periods when you might have less money than you expected.
+Whether you are using our budget planner, a spreadsheet, a handwritten budget planner or a budgeting app, you can amend these at any time to reflect any unexpected expenses or changes to your income to help you plan for periods when you might have less money than you expected.
+Many digital-only banks such as Monzo or Revolut now offer budgeting alongside their current accounts.
+The Moneytothemasses website has more information as does SavetheStudent's How to budget pages.
 Checking your budget regularly should also help you to spend your money more carefully, encourage you to cut costs where you can, and claim any discounts you are entitled to.